 Smart Bank Account Management: Tips for Organizing Multiple Accounts

-Why People End Up with Multiple Bank Accounts
+How You End Up with Six Bank Accounts

 - Salary and expenses: A primary checking account where your paycheck lands